yafenger/StarWars/README.md

 Run `ng serve --proxy-config proxy.conf.json` or `npm run start`  for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 # Deployment Server
-1. Website can be accessed at the following URL http://3.1.206.225 on Amazon EC2
+1. Website can be accessed at the following URL http://3.1.206.225 or https://angular-star-wars.tk on Amazon EC2
 2. bash command to login - `ssh -A -i "angularstarwars.pem" ubuntu@ec2-3-1-206-225.ap-southeast-1.compute.amazonaws.com`
 3. go to app folder `cd /home/ubuntu/StarWars/`
 4. pull the latest updates `git pull`